Talking Points: 10 Things Parents Should Know about Appearance and Performance Enhancing Substances

-Appearance and performance enhancing drugs (APEDs) include a wide range of substances from an array of medical disciplines and associated fields, and have been associated with potentially serious physical and psychiatric side effects.
+Appearance and Performance Enhancing Substances include a wide range of substances from an array of medical disciplines and associated fields, and have been associated with potentially serious physical and psychiatric side effects.

-While these substances have a long history in sport and competition, studies have found millions of teenagers are also turning to APEDs with the idea that they will improve their physical appearance as well as athletic performance.
+While these substances have a long history in sport and competition, studies have found millions of teenagers are also turning to Appearance and Performance Enhancing Substances with the idea that they will improve their physical appearance as well as athletic performance.

 The Taylor Hooton Foundation provides children and the adults in their lives with context for the social influences that impact them each day.
-Here are 10 points of conversation about APEDs that every parent should have with their children:
+Here are 10 points of conversation about Appearance and Performance Enhancing Substances that every parent should have with their children:

 - Youth steroid use is a growing problem.

 The headlines tell of professional players alleged, or proven, to have used steroids, but steroid abuse by children is at the root of concern.
-The pressures kids are under help to motivate use and abuse of PEDs.
+The pressures kids are under help to motivate use and abuse of anabolic steroids and Appearance and Performance Enhancing Substances.

-- Numbers can help put the issue in perspective.
+- Numbers help put the issue in perspective.

 Numbers make an impact, and The Taylor Hooton Foundation has created a video that provides insight on the scope of the steroid, human growth hormone and supplement problem.